Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Tree-based and Ensemble methods.md

 As shown above, there are differences between the length from root to  the terminal nodes, which the inputs arrive at.
 In another  word, some inputs take  more tests(pass more nodes) than others.
 For a given data $(\mathrm x^i, y_i)$ where $\mathrm x^i=(x^i_1, x^i_2, \dots, x^i_p)$.
-It is obvious that $x^i_1-1<x^i_1< x^i_1+1$ and as binary search, each attribute of the sample can be partioned into some region.
+It is obvious that $x^i_1-1<x^i_1< x^i_1+1$ and as binary search, each attribute of the sample can be sorted into some region.

+To understand the construction of decision tree, we need to answer three basic questions:
+* What are the contents of the nodes?
+* Why and how is a parent node split into two daughter nodes?
+* When do we declare a terminal node?

+The root node contains a sample of subjects from which the tree is grown.
+Those subjects constitute the so-called learning sample, and the learning sample can be the entire study sample or a subset of it.
+For our example, the root node contains all 3,861 pregnant women who were the study subjects of the Yale Pregnancy Outcome Study.
+All nodes in the same layer constitute a partition of the root node.
+The partition becomes finer and finer as the layer gets deeper and deeper.
+Therefore, every node in a tree is merely a subset of the learning sample.

-The  core idea of the leaf splitting in decsionn tree is to decrease the dissimarities of the samples in the same region.
+The  core idea of the leaf splitting in decision tree is to decrease the dissimilarities of the samples in the same region.

 <img src="https://computing.llnl.gov/projects/sapphire/dtrees/pol.a.gif" width="40%"/>